Benefits of Eternal Wall

 - Other charities in line with Eternal Wall of Answered Prayer's charitable objectives

-With great benefit to the local economy, it is anticipated that Eternal Wall will create 60 jobs during its two year construction phase spanning 2020-2023, thereafter providing 20 full-time positions for employees to work for the charity in ongoing administration, in the visitor centre, café, bookstore and as part of the 24 hour on-site chaplaincy support team.
+With great benefit to the local economy, it is anticipated that Eternal Wall will create 60 jobs during its two year construction, thereafter providing 20 full-time positions for employees to work for the charity in ongoing administration, in the visitor centre, café, bookstore and as part of the 24 hour on-site chaplaincy support team.
 The development will give a £1.2 million economic output to the surrounding region.
 The wider gross social value impact will be £1.4 billion.

 Based on the experience of the Angel of the North in Gateshead, we expect to attract between 150,000 and 200,000 visitors per year and generate significant investment into the local economy.
 It is estimated that visitors will bring in £9.3 million to the wider West Midlands economy.